DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

     <figure>
 </center>

 All infrastructure for this project is hosted on AWS.
-If you'd like a user-guide for deploying the architecture yourself, I'd direct you to my infrastructure [repo](https://github.com/DMW2151/msls-infra).
 All training resources run in a single VPC with two subnets (1 public, 1 private) in the same availability zone.
 I deployed the following instances to the VPC's private subnet and accessed them via SSH through a jump-instance deployed to the public subnet.

 - **training-prod** &mdash; An EC2 instance for running deep learning models, either `DL1` or a cost-comparable GPU instance (`P`-type).
 In either case, the instance is running a variant of the AWS Deep Learning AMI.
 Of course, you can construct your own conda environment, container, or AMI for your specific needs.